I’ve only been to India once but I already want to go back, there’s so much to eat – especially Diwali festival food.

 These pasty treats are labor-intensive to make, which is why they tend to be associated with the special occasion of the festival, with rice being soaked for three days before being dried and ground into powder.
 This is then combined with jaggery and poppy seeds before being shaped into discs and fried in ghee.

 These savory snacks are deep fried vegetables or minced meat, with egg to bind it together.
 They are dipped in batter before it is cooked and one of my favourite things to eat.
+You can also find these during Holi – check out Holi Food: 23 Things to Eat.

 This tasty Diwali festival food originates in Bengal.
 Choddo shak are made with fourteen different types of leafy green stir fried with chilies and herbs.
 It is usually reserved for special occasions like Diwali as it’s so time consuming to make.